silentorb/marloth-story/books/fairytale/part3.md

 "I'm positive!
 That little devil is cheating!" the zombie child shouted, pointing at the monkey.

 "So what?" said the dog creature.
-"We're cheating."
+"We're all cheating."

 "That mob is getting closer!" the raven crowed.